Stackable Countertop Storage Bin Plans + Tutorial

 I started by nailing the back to the sides.

-Then, glue and nail the front 1×4 in place as shown.
+Glue and nail the bottom on as shown.

-Then, glue and nail the back on as shown.
+Glue and nail the front 1×4 in place as shown.

-Followed by the top, again, making sure to glue and nail in place.
+Attach the top, again, making sure to glue and nail in place.

 I tried something a little different this time.
 After giving everything a good sand, I stained the edges with Antique White wood stain from Varathane.